devemin/Unity-ROS-MiniPupper-Tutorial/README.md

 You can play your Mini Pupper with <b>Unity 3D Engine and ROS</b>!

-Unity 3D Engine can also create <b>Windows / MacOS / Android / iOS Apps and so on</b>.
+Unity 3D Engine can also create <b>Windows / MacOS / Android / iOS Apps</b> and so on.

 This repository is a tutorial for connecting Unity and ROS.